RuneDD/Institutional-Insight-Indicator/README.md

 # Institutional-Insight-Indicator
 Source code of the institutional insights TradingView indicator.

-For more information, take a look at the offcial script page on [TradingView](https://www.tradingview.com/script/eHaoL5He-Institutional-Insight-Indicator/).
+For more information and availability, please visit the link in my profile.